Peng Dehuai: Service in warlord armies

 Peng's impression of the Kuomintang in 1922 was not favorable, and he left Guangzhou with the intention of settling back in Hunan as a farmer.
 Peng returned to his home village by sea via Shanghai, the farthest that he had ever been from his home village, and farmed with his father for three months on land that his father had bought with money sent home by Peng, but Peng did not find that occupation to be satisfying.

 After one of Peng's old comrades had suggested that Peng apply to the local Hunan Military Academy to seek employment as a formally-trained professional officer, Peng accepted.
 Peng successfully gained admission in August 1922 and used the personal name "Dehuai" for the first time.
 In August 1923, after nine months of training, Peng graduated from the academy and rejoined his old regiment with the rank of captain.
 He was promoted to acting battalion commander in April 1924.

-In 1924, Tang Shengzhi aligned himself with northern warlords against the warlord controlling Guangdong, who was aligned with the Kuomintang.
-Peng conducted skirmishes along the Hunan-Guangdong border for nine months, but reorganized his battalion along pro-Kuomintang political lines in 1925.
+In 1924, Tang's army aligned with northern warlords against the Guangdong warlord allied with the Kuomintang.
+Nonetheless, Peng reorganized his battalion along pro-Kuomintang political lines in 1925.
 In late 1925, Chiang Kai-shek established the National Revolutionary Army (NRA) and led the Kuomintang to take control of Guangdong.
-Tang then aligned himself with Chiang and joined him in the Northern Expedition, an effort to unify China by defeating the northern warlords.
-The Hunanese army was reorganized, and Peng was promoted to the rank of major.
-When Wu Peifu invaded Hunan and occupied Changsha, Chiang sent the NRA to Hunan and began the Northern Expedition.
-Peng's forces then joined the Kuomintang, but Peng never joined it as a formal member.
-It was only after Peng joined the Kuomintang, in 1925, that he first heard of the Communist Party.
+Tang then realigned himself with Chiang in 1926.
+After Wu Peifu drove Tang out of Changsha, Chiang ordered the NRA to relieve Tang and began the Northern Expedition, an effort to unify China by defeating the northern warlords.
+Tang's forces were incorporated into the NRA, and Peng was promoted to the rank of major.
+Peng himself did not become a formal member of the Kuomintang.
+He first heard of the CCP in 1925.